dbmi-bgm/granite/docs/callers.md

     #CHROM   POS   ID   REF   ALT   QUAL   FILTER   INFO   FORMAT   PROBAND_ID   [MOTHER_ID]   [FATHER_ID]

 #### Output
 comHet generates output in VCF format.
-The program adds a VEP-like tag to INFO field to report information for calls associated to each variant. *comHet* stores information for all the compound heterozygous pairs (cmpHet) that involve the variant.
+The program adds a VEP-like tag to INFO field to report information for calls associated to each variant. *comHet* stores information for each compound heterozygous pair (cmpHet) that involves the variant.

 *comHet* tag definition (INFO):